suncoast-devs/handbook/lessons/http-intro/index.md

 application developers that interact with HTTP clients (our browsers) and HTTP servers (our backend application).
-The depth and breadth of how the internet works, how data is transferred, and how the protocols enable us to work is worthy of a course all it's own.
+The depth and breadth of how the internet works, how data is transferred, and how the protocols enable us to work is worthy of a course all its own.
 For those interested in networking, devops, or systems engineering consider a deeper dive into these subjects.

 ## Starting at the top, how does the browser know where to go?

-When you type `https://suncoast.io` in your browser's URL bar how does it know where to do?
+When you type `https://suncoast.io` in your browser's URL bar how does it know where to go?

 Fortunately one of the technologies mentioned above provides that answer.
-DNS, the Domain Name System, is a protocol and set of services that allow our computer to translate a human friend domain name (`suncoast.io`) into an _IP address_, a network location, that the internet knows how to route.
+DNS, the Domain Name System, is a protocol and set of services that allow our computer to translate a human friend domain name (`suncoast.io`) into an _IP address_, a network location, that the internet knows how to route to.

 Devices on the internet only know how to speak to each other based on their IP (Internet Protocol) address.
-Every device has it's own address and knows how to speak to the other devices in it's local network.
-Part of recognizing these addresses is understanding how to _route_ or pass along your traffic to the next hop on the internet closer to your destination.
+Every device has its own address and knows how to speak to the other devices in its local network.
+Part of recognizing these addresses is understanding how to _route_ or pass along traffic to the next stop on the internet which will bring you closer to your destination.
 Routing is a complex topic beyond the scope of this lesson.

 However, understanding how DNS works is relavant since we may need to register domains and hosts as part of deploying our applications.